primer/react/docs/content/theming.md

 <Note variant="warning">

-Only use `theme` objects accessed via Primer's theme context to ensure your application’s styling draws from the same theme as Primer Components’ internal styling.
-The `sx` prop, styled system props, and `themeGet` all use the theme from context.
+Only use `theme` objects accessed via Primer's theme context to ensure your application’s styling draws from the same theme as Primer components’ internal styling.
+The `sx` prop, styled system props, `themeGet`, and `useTheme` all use the theme from context.

 <DoDontContainer>
   <Do>